Abstract

 Protein synthesis is globally reduced in hibernating C. elegans

-For most transcripts, however, their translation correlates with their levels.
-In other words, the abundance of a particular protein appears to depend primarily on the abundance of its mRNA.
-Since transcription is the main determinant of mRNA levels, these results suggest that cold-specific gene expression primarily depends on transcription activation.
+Transcription is typically the key determinant of mRNA levels (Tippmann et al., 2012).
+Thus, our results suggest that cold-specific gene expression may stem from transcriptional regulation.
 To test this, we selected one gene, lips-11, whose expression increased the most during the shift from 10°C to 4°C (green dot in Figure 2A).
-To test if cold induces lips-11 transcription, we generated a strain expressing a GFP reporter, whose expression depends on the endogenous lips-11 promoter (Plips-11) and the unc-54 3’UTR (permitting unregulated expression of the attached open reading frame).
-We observed that the lips-11 promoter was sufficient to induce GFP expression in the cold (Figure 2B).
-Thus, while we cannot exclude that cold additionally impacts the stability of some mRNAs, we propose that cold-specific gene expression is shaped mainly at the transcription level.
+To test if cold upregulates lips-11 transcription, we generated a strain expressing a GFP reporter, whose expression depends on the endogenous lips-11 promoter (Plips-11) and the unc-54 3’UTR (permitting unregulated expression of the attached open reading frame).
+We observed that the lips-11 promoter was sufficient to upregulate GFP fluorescence (Figure 2B), suggesting that the expression of at least some genes in the cold is regulated at the transcriptional level.

 Cold-induced transcription of lips-11 depends on the IRE-1/XBP-1 branch of the UPR